 - Expired: January 13, 2023.
 Applications are no longer accepted.

-SJS Executives, LLC (SJS), also doing business as SJS Industrial, is currently seeking a reliable, safety conscious, experienced, Engineering Technician with a construction background to work full time for SJS in Crane, Indiana to help support operations at a US Navy facility's Public Works Department.
+SJS Executives, LLC (SJS), also doing business as SJS Industrial, is currently seeking a reliable, safety conscious, experienced, Project Superintendent with a construction background to work full time for SJS in MCAS Cherry Point to help support operations at a US Marine Corps facility.

-The Engineering Technician must possess at least one of these key qualifications to be eligible for this job:
+The Project Superintendent must possess at least one of these key qualifications to be eligible for this job:

 - A minimum of 5 years of verified experience as a Quality Control Manager working for General Contractors on NAVFAC or US Army Corps of Engineers; or

 - 10 years of verified foreman experience in one or more of the following trades: Concrete, Mechanical, Electrical, Masonry, or Carpentry on the Commercial/Industrial/Military Projects.
 Will not consider any Residential experience.

 The salary range for this position is $57,500-$62,000 which also includes: Sick time, 11 federal holidays, medical, dental, vision, 401k.

 The right candidate will have strong working knowledge of commercial construction standards and the ability to provide overall coordination of construction quality and safety for assigned projects.